strogonoff/jekyll-theme-eva/README.md

     title_name:

     # This will be included in website data,
-    # may be useful for search engines
+    # may be useful for search engines & social sharing
     full_name:
     given_name:
     family_name: